adeschen/mpileupTools/README.md

 This program parses a mpileup file to extract the coverage of each base at each position.

+**Beware that at the moment, the script only works with python 2.**

 ## Usage

 python parseMPileup.py  -i <inputFile> -p <outputPrefix> [-s] [-h]